-"g.
-Make photocopies of all checks, credit card slips, DD Forms 1155s, and/or signed invoices received and retain for agency records. "h.
-Send checks/credit card slips and supporting documentation to MLS CPA via TNT. ...

-"i.
-Upon request, the agent must provide, furnish, and when necessary grant access to MLS and/or its designated representatives, copies of all documentation, including but not limited to purchase/sales invoices, quotations and receipts, etc, without exceptions, relevant to the provision of MLS services."

-21 All five contracts contained the following clause 7.2, also referred to in Claimants' written submissions:

-"7.2 The Agent, its officers, employees and any person answerable to it by virtue of this agreement shall at all times act in the best interests of MLS; strive to provide it with the best possible levels of service; and, ensure not to harm or damage the integrity of MLS and/or bring it into disrepute."

-22 In addition to these two clauses, both of which were referred to prominently in the Claimants' written submissions, the fifth contract, that is to say the one covering Souda Bay, also contained the following clause, clause 1.8, which read in full:

-"1.8 The agent undertakes to provide furnish and, whenever necessary, grant access to MLS and/or its designated representatives, copies of all documentation, including but not limited to purchase/sales invoices, quotations and receipts etc, without exception whatsoever, relevant to the provision of services subject matter of this agreement, upon simple demand by MLS.
+- "g.
+Make photocopies of all checks, credit card slips, DD Forms 1155s, and/or signed invoices received and retain for agency records. - "h.
+Send checks/credit card slips and supporting documentation to MLS CPA via TNT. ... - "i.
+Upon request, the agent must provide, furnish, and 'when necessary grant access to MLS and/or its designated representatives, copies of all documentation, including but not limited to purchase/sales invoices, quotations and receipts, etc, without exceptions, relevant to the provision of MLS services." - 20 The Akzaz/Marmaris contract and both the first and second Antalya contracts contained the following clause 7.2, also referred to in Claimants' written submissions: - "7.2 The Agent, its officers, employees and any person answerable to it by virtue of this agreement shall at all times act in the best interests of MLS; strive to provide it with the best possible levels of service; and, ensure not to harm or damage the integrity of MLS and/or bring it into disrepute." - 21 In addition to these two clauses, both of which were referred to prominently in the Claimants' written submissions, the second Antalya contract also contained the following clause, clause 1.8, which read in full: - "1.8 The agent undertakes to provide furnish and, whenever necessary, grant access to MLS and/or its designated representatives, copies of all documentation, including but not limited to purchase/sales invoices, quotations and receipts etc, without exception whatsoever, relevant to the provision of services subject matter of this agreement, upon simple demand by MLS. - "In the event of an audit undertaken by MLS and/or its auditors or similar personnel, of the

-"In the event of an audit undertaken by MLS and/or its auditors or similar personnel, of the Agent's activities arising in virtue of this agreement, the Agent undertakes and binds itself to co-operate with MLS and the auditors in the execution of the audit and this by allowing them to have sight and copy of all relevant documentation, including fiscal documents, in respect of services rendered by the Agent in virtue of this agreement.
-Any breach or default of this clause or any attempt by the Agent to delay its co-operation hereunder, shall be considered a serious breach of the agreement and MLS reserves the right to terminate the agency."
+Agent's activities arising in virtue of this agreement, the Agent undertakes and binds itself to co-operate with MLS and the auditors in the execution of the audit and this by allowing them to have sight and copy of all relevant documentation, including fiscal documents, in respect of services rendered by the Agent in virtue of this agreement.
+Any breach or default of this clause or any attempt by the Agent to delay its cooperation hereunder, shall be considered a serious breach of the agreement and MLS reserves the right to terminate the agency."